Introduction

 How to choose a good collagen supplement for athletes?

-Choose a pure, traceable formula, associated with assimilation cofactors (vitamin C, hyaluronic acid, MSM…).
-The Pro-Collagen Flexibility by D-LAB is a premium formula designed for the needs of demanding athletes.
+Choose a pure, traceable formula, combined with assimilation cofactors (vitamin C, hyaluronic acid, MSM...).
+The Pro-Collagen Flexibility from D-LAB is a premium formula designed for the needs of demanding athletes.

 How to easily incorporate collagen into your routine?

-In a daily collagen regimen for sports in the form of capsules or in a post-training smoothie with collagen powder.
+A daily collagen treatment for sports in the form of capsules or in a post-training smoothie with collagen powder.
 In synergy with other nutrients (proteins, antioxidants), it becomes a true performance ally.

 How to incorporate collagen into your diet to optimize your sports performance?

-Integrate sports collagen in its powder format into smoothies, yogurts, or protein drinks to optimize your athletic performance.
+Incorporate sports collagen in its powder form into smoothies, yogurts, or protein drinks to optimize your athletic performance.
 The anti-cellulite slimming collagen can also be an excellent addition for those looking to target cellulite.
-For those aiming for weight loss, the weight loss collagen is an ideal option.
+For those aiming for weight loss, the collagen for weight loss is an ideal option.

-For more information on collagen and its benefits, please refer to the following resources:
+For more information on collagen and its benefits, consult the following resources: